Scanbuy-Inc/dcoupon-public-docs/third-party-login/README.md

 + dcoupon-authorization-signature: request' signature, see below
 + dcoupon-authorization-timestamp: timestamp at the time of making the request, in the format "yyyy-MM-dd'T'HH:mm:ssZ"

+*It is recommended always issuing a call to the aforementioned login method prior to using any dCoupon Platform API service.*

 ## API response when users are not registered